mcrl/tt-metal/models/demos/qwen3/docs/MoE_implementation_plan_v2.md

 - Each token t appears at most K times across all experts (where K = top_k, typically 4-8)
 - The inner expert loop (E/D iterations) is small (typically 16)
 - Most time is spent in the vectorized accumulation over H dimension
-- Multi-core: Assign each core a subset of T tokens to process
+- Multi-core implementation: Each core processes an independent subset of T tokens
+- Token distribution uses `split_work_to_cores()` for balanced load

 **Key Features**
 - **Token-order restoration**: Converts from expert-organized to token-organized